publishpress/PublishPress-Authors/readme.txt

 = UNRELEASED =

+* Added: Improve layout for Centered box and add a color picker to choose a base color, #376, #377;
 * Added: Added new filter to extend the "post" variable exposed to the layouts.
 The new filter: "publishpress_authors_layout_post_properties", #384;
 * Fixed: Fix the Authors List widget sorting by the author name, #389;